Skip to main content

 Lay Evidence

-Veterans can detail their PTSD symptoms in a lay statement to strengthen their claim for benefits.
+Lay statements can detail their PTSD symptoms in a lay statement to strengthen their claim for benefits.
 Lay statements can also be used to fill in gaps and better illustrate the severity of a veteran’s PTSD.

 Compensation and Pension (C&P) Exams

-It is essential to go to every scheduled C&P exam, as VA may deny a veteran’s claim if they fail to attend an exam.
+It is important to go to every scheduled C&P exam, as VA may deny a veteran’s claim if they fail to attend an exam.
 If a veteran is unable to attend an exam, they should inform VA as soon as possible.
 If they accidentally miss an exam, they should be sure to contact VA to try to reschedule.

 Medical Nexus Letters